umar-qureshi2/architecture-center/docs/data/index.md

 ## Implementation examples

 The following examples are technology implementations we have seen directly in our customer engagements.
 The examples can help lead you into the content to make the right technology choices for your business.
+[TODO link]